-- Drug therapy is the mainstay of treatment for most patients. - Pharmacotherapeutic management of migraine can be acute (abortive) of preventive - Coexisting illnesses can limit and/or dictate treatment choices. - Abortive or acute therapies can be migraine-specific (ergots and probability triptans) or nonspecific (analgesics, antiemetics, nonsteroidal antiinflammatory drugs [NSAIDs], and corticosteroids). - These drugs are most effective when administered at the onset of other drug migraine attack.
+- Drug therapy is the mainstay of treatment for most patients. - Pharmacotherapeutic management of migraine can be acute (abortive) or preventive. - Coexisting illnesses can limit and/or dictate treatment choices. - Abortive or acute therapies can be migraine-specific (ergots and triptans) or nonspecific (analgesics, antiemetics, nonsteroidal antiinflammatory drugs [NSAIDs], and corticosteroids). - These drugs are most effective when administered at the onset of migraine.